 - Oversight of all phases of construction

-It is important to review your expectations for each phase of the remodel: design, planning, construction.
+It is important to review your expectations for each remodel phase: design, planning, and construction.
 In doing so, you’ll receive the coverage you expect.
 Ask the design/build company you choose what their policy is for change orders or revisions.
 Some companies charge extra if you request those items after the work has begun or the product has been ordered.

 Basement Remodel Designs

 Having a vision is one thing, but knowing what your finished basement remodel will look like once it is completed can provide peace of mind.
-Take a look at two of the basement projects we have completed and gather basement remodel ideas and inspiration for your own.
+Please look at two basement projects we have completed and gather basement remodel ideas and inspiration for your own.

 Have questions?
 That is completely normal.
-We’re happy to schedule a free no-obligation consultation with you to discuss your visions and answer questions.
+We’re happy to schedule a free no-obligation consultation to discuss your visions and answer questions.